MicrosoftDocs/sdk-api/sdk-api-src/content/dbghelp/nf-dbghelp-symsrvgetfileindexesw.md

 ---
 UID: NF:dbghelp.SymSrvGetFileIndexesW
 title: SymSrvGetFileIndexesW function
-author: windows-driver-content
+author: windows-sdk-content
 description: Retrieves the indexes for the specified .pdb, .dbg, or image file that would be used to store the file.
 The combination of these values uniquely identifies the file in the symbol server.
 old-location: base\symsrvgetfileindexes.htm
 old-project: Debug
 ms.assetid: 9a6c6949-1ba2-4ed9-a038-68c57560454a
-ms.author: windowsdriverdev
+ms.author: windowssdkdev
-ms.date: 5/17/2018
+ms.date: 05/17/2018
 ms.keywords: SymSrvGetFileIndexes, SymSrvGetFileIndexes function, SymSrvGetFileIndexesW, base.symsrvgetfileindexes, dbghelp/SymSrvGetFileIndexes, dbghelp/SymSrvGetFileIndexesW
-ms.prod: windows-hardware
+ms.prod: windows
-ms.technology: windows-devices
+ms.technology: windows-sdk
 ms.topic: function
 req.header: dbghelp.h
 req.include-header: